quekicruz/reading-notes/htmlcssnotes.md

-# This is my reading notes for HTML & CSS
+# This is my reading notes for HTML.

 ### There are some key points to think about when designing a webpage